 Adobe is a dried mud brick rectangular in form, made up of natural earth mixed with water.
 Adobe is an old construction material shaped into bricks that are dried naturally in the sun without the use of a kiln.
 With adobe architecture and building technology, structures can be built up to two floors high.

 Cob is also a naturally occurring building material made up of earth and water mixed with some natural fibrous materials such as straw or grass.
-Cob is used in in situ construction and is built while it’s still in wet form which makes it flexible to take any custom shape.
-Cob can be sculpted to create any organic form such as curved walls, domes, vaults and arches.
+Cob is used in situ construction and is built while it’s still in wet form, which makes it flexible to take any custom shape, including custom construction walls.
+Cob can be sculpted to create an organic form such as curved walls, domes, vaults, and arches.
 Cob structures can be built up to one floor high.

 Rammed earth tires are another building material where rubber tires with steel belting are filled with earth that is compacted up to 95%.
 These tires are laid in courses like conventional masonry work.
-Weight of rammed earth tires may reach up to 300 pounds.
+The weight of rammed earth tires may reach up to 300 pounds.

-With the progress of construction technologies in 20th century, modern construction materials such as plain cement concrete (PCC), reinforced cement concrete (RCC), concrete masonry unit (CMU) and others came into use for building construction.
+With the progress of construction technologies in the 20th century, modern construction materials such as plain cement concrete (PCC), reinforced cement concrete (RCC), concrete masonry units (CMU) and others came into use for building construction.
 Interest in traditional mud construction and vernacular architecture was lost.
 Slowly modern contemporary materials replaced traditional building materials.
-With the passage of time, man-made processed building materials started affecting environment with adverse impact.
+With the passage of time, man-made processed building materials started affecting the environment with adverse impacts.

 As we are currently facing many environmental issues as well as scarcity of resources, many architects and engineering experts are going back to traditional modes of construction using naturally occurring materials like mud.
 Today many sustainable earthen structures are being created that comply with the building standards of modern times.

-Throughout the globe many prominent architects have dedicated their lives to earthen architecture.
+Throughout the globe, many prominent architects have dedicated their lives to earthen architecture.
 They have made the awareness in the world about the diversity and durability of mud architecture.
-They have created projects employing traditional architectural techniques, humanitarian architecture and incorporating them into contemporary world.
-They have emphasized on blending indigenous crafts and skills into contemporary architecture.
+They have created projects employing traditional architectural techniques, and humanitarian architecture and incorporating them into the contemporary world.
+They have emphasized blending indigenous crafts and skills into contemporary architecture.
 Many buildings are erected to perform as autonomous buildings.
-An autonomous building is one that is designed to function as self-sufficient and independent of infrastructure related utilities such as electricity, gas, water supply, sewerage, telecommunication services.
+An autonomous building is one that is designed to function as self-sufficient and independent of infrastructure-related utilities such as electricity, gas, water supply, sewerage, and telecommunication services.

-Hassan Fathy built inexpensively the New Gourna village, a low cost housing, for the people living in old Gourna in 1945.
-Site for New Gourna village is located on the West Bank of the Nile river in Luxor, Egypt.
+Hassan Fathy built inexpensively the New Gourna village, a low-cost housing, for the people living in old Gourna in 1945.
+The site for New Gourna village is located on the West Bank of the Nile River in Luxor, Egypt.
 Inspired by Nubian indigenous architectural culture, the architect focused on vernacular architecture and traditional local materials primarily mud construction.
-In this village, he designed open, spacious and harmonious houses with enclosed courtyards and vaulted roof system in a poetic language.
+In this village, he designed open, spacious and harmonious houses with enclosed courtyards and vaulted roof systems in a poetic language.
 He also employed some old ornamental methods in his buildings such as claustra which is a kind of latticework made of mud.
 Design that blended traditional modes and materials with contemporary principles could never be finished.
 Today only some dwellings, a market and a mosque remain in the New Gourna.

 Another notable project he designed is New Baris village in Egypt considering brick architecture that utilizes mud brick as the key natural building material with its natural color and texture.
-Much of his architectural work is designed as postmodern vernacular with eco-friendly, energy conservative, low cost and economical approach.
+Much of his architectural work is designed as postmodern vernacular with an eco-friendly, energy-conservative, low cost and economical approach.